-3. Preliminary Meeting
+4. Preliminary Meeting

-On the reference of the dispute to the arbitral tribunal, it may convene a Preliminary Meeting with the parties with the purpose of:
+On the reference of the dispute to the arbitral tribunal, subject to Rule 3, it may convene a preliminary meeting with the parties with the purpose of:

-- 3.1.
-Confirming that the dispute falls within the ambit of the arbitration agreement and is ready for arbitration; - 3.2.
-Recording the acceptance by the arbitrator of his or her appointment and acceptance by the parties of any conditions attached thereto; - 3.3.
-Determining whether the arbitration is to be conducted in accordance with the Standard Procedure Rules or the RRA Rules or any modification of either; - 3.4.
-Ascertaining the nature of the claims and counterclaims and defences thereto which the parties make or raise against each other; - 3.5.
-Ascertaining the allegations of fact on which the parties agree and those on which they disagree; - 3.6.
-Recording in writing signed by the Arbitrator and the parties the matters referred to in Rules 3.4 and 3.5 which shall constitute the Statement of Issues;

-- 3.7.
-Arranging for the submission by each party to the arbitral tribunal and to the other party such documents or copies of documents as they, or the arbitral tribunal, consider relevant to the determination of the issues; and - 3.8.
-Arranging the date, time and venue of the hearing.
+4.1.
+Confirming that the dispute falls within the ambit of the arbitration agreement and is ready for arbitration;

+- 4.2.
+Recording the acceptance by the arbitrator of his or her appointment and acceptance by the parties of any conditions attached thereto; - 4.3.
+Determining whether the arbitration is to be conducted in accordance with the Standard Procedure Rules or the RRA Rules or any modification of either; - 4.4.
+Ascertaining the nature of the claims, counterclaims and defences which the parties make or raise against each other; - 4.5.
+Ascertaining the allegations of fact on which the parties agree and those on which they disagree; - 4.6.
+Recording in writing signed by the arbitral tribunal and the parties the matters referred to in Rules 4.4 and 4.5 which shall constitute the Statement of Issues; - 4.7.
+Arranging for the submission by each party to the arbitral tribunal and to the other party such documents or copies of documents as they, or the arbitral tribunal, consider relevant to the determination of the issues; and - 4.8.
+Arranging the date and time of the hearing and in the case of a hearing in person, the venue.

-4. Conduct of the Hearing
+5. Conduct of the Hearing

-The arbitral tribunal may, as it deems fit, follow formal or informal procedures and receive evidence or submissions, orally or in, writing, sworn or unsworn, at joint meetings with the parties or, if the parties so agree, by the interchange of written statements or submissions, between the parties with copies to the arbitral tribunal, provided that each party shall be given reasonable opportunities of presenting evidence or submissions and of responding to those of the other party.
+Subject to Rule 3, the arbitral tribunal may, as it deems fit, follow formal or informal procedures and receive evidence or submissions, orally or in writing, sworn or unsworn, at joint meetings with the parties or, if the parties so agree, by the interchange of written statements or submissions, between the parties with copies to the arbitral tribunal, provided that each party shall be given reasonable opportunities of presenting evidence or submissions and of responding to those of the other party.

-5. Powers of the Arbitral Tribunal
+6. Powers of the Arbitral Tribunal

-- 5.1.
-The arbitral tribunal shall have the power to: - 5.1.1.
-Depart from any statutory or common law rules of evidence to the extent that it deems reasonable provided that the rules of natural justice shall be observed; - 5.1.2.
-Question the parties or their witnesses on any matter relevant to the issues; - 5.1.3.
-Make any enquiries as the arbitral tribunal considers necessary or expedient; - 5.1.4.
-Grant to the parties such opportunity, as the arbitral tribunal deems reasonable, of making amendments to the issues or to any statement or submission; - 5.1.5.
-Inspect any property or thing to the extent that the arbitral tribunal deems necessary; and - 5.1.6.
-Rely, in its Award, on its own expert knowledge or experience in any field. - 5.2.
-The arbitral tribunal shall inform the parties of information gathered or obtained pursuant to Rules 5.1.3, 5.1.5 and 5.1.6 and give the parties an opportunity to respond before proceeding to rely thereon.
+- 6.1.
+The arbitral tribunal shall have the power to: - 6.1.1.
+Depart from any statutory or common law rules of evidence to the extent that it deems reasonable provided that the rules of natural justice shall be observed; - 6.1.2.
+Subject to Rules 3 and 5, question the parties or their witnesses on any matter relevant to the issues; - 6.1.3.
+Make any enquiries that the arbitral tribunal considers necessary or expedient; - 6.1.4.
+Grant to the parties such opportunity, as the arbitral tribunal deems reasonable, of making amendments to the issues or to any statement or submission;

+- 6.1.5.
+Inspect any property or thing to the extent that the arbitral tribunal deems necessary; and - 6.1.6.
+Rely, in its award, on its own expert knowledge or experience in any field. - 6.2.
+The arbitral tribunal shall inform the parties of information gathered or obtained pursuant to Rules 6.1.3, 6.1.5 and 6.1.6 and give the parties an opportunity to respond before proceeding to rely thereon.

-6. Representation of the Parties
+7. Representation of the Parties